Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Theoretical Analysis

 \end{corollary}

+\begin{remark} While \Cref{coro:1} guarantees the optimal sample complexity by iterating $p$ over the entire range of $[1, k]$, this approach entails running the algorithm $k$ times.
+To mitigate the computational cost in practice, one can adopt a logarithmic search strategy, namely, selecting candidates from a subset $\mathcal{P} = \{1, 2, 4, \dots, 2^{\lfloor \log_2 k \rfloor}\}$.
+Since the complexity bound varies smoothly with $p$, this heuristic typically identifies a parameter that yields a sample complexity within a constant factor of the global optimum, while significantly reducing the computational overhead from $O(k)$ to $O(\log k)$ rounds. \end{remark}

-When multiple executions of the algorithm with varying $p$ are impractical due to computational constraints, we are compelled to explore the sample complexity for specific, analytically tractable choices of $p$.
+Due to computational constraints, multiple executions of the algorithm with varying $p$ are impractical.
+Thus, we are motivated to explore the sample complexity for specific, analytically tractable choices of $p$.
 A natural starting point for such an analysis is the intuitive choice of setting $p=k$.
 While this can be viewed as a special case of Theorem~\ref{thm:1}, we demonstrate that a more refined analysis allows us to derive a sharper result, as presented in the following corollary. \begin{corollary} Take $p=k$ as the input of Algorithm~\ref{alg:gESP}.
-Then, for any $0 < \delta < 1$, with probability at least $1-4e^{-c_{\delta} m}$, the output $\z$ of Algorithm~\ref{alg:gESP} satisfies $\dist(\z,\x) \leq \delta \|\x\|$ provided that the number of samples $m$ satisfies
+Then, for any $0 < \delta < 1$, with probability at least $1-n^{-c}$, the output $\z$ of Algorithm~\ref{alg:gESP} satisfies $\dist(\z,\x) \leq \delta \|\x\|$ provided that the number of samples $m$ satisfies

 \end{corollary}

 One may note that this result exactly coincides with the value in \eqref{eq:generalresult-gESP} with $p=\ceiling{\sqrt{k}}$.
 Interestingly, by setting $p=\ceiling{\sqrt{k}}$ as the input, we can obtain a better result, as demonstrated in the following theorem.